lipsitalt/AirQualityPredictor/README.md

 - Evaluated and compared model performances.
 - Determined the most effective model for AQI prediction.

-## Next Steps
-- Optimize missing value handling by collecting data from nearby stations.
-- Implement Time Series Modeling with ARIMA.
+## Refining the approach for future iterations:

+- Treating individual station data independently for a granular understanding of local variations.
+- Incorporating station distances for spatial dependencies.
+- Forecasting AQI differences for nuanced interpretations.
+- Extending the prediction horizon from one to seven days.
-- Explore advanced techniques like XGBoost and LSTM.
+- Exploring advanced models like neural network LSTM.
-- Conduct rigorous Model Evaluation.
-- Apply Principal Component Analysis (PCA) to streamline features.
-- Perform a detailed Feature Importance Analysis.
+- Incorporating external factors such as traffic patterns and industrial activities.
+- Emphasizing regular model updates based on new data for continued effectiveness.

 ## Conclusion
 This project aims to contribute to the analysis and prediction of air quality in Delhi.
 The utilization of machine learning techniques and comprehensive data analysis provides valuable insights into the factors influencing air pollution.
 The comparison of different models aids in identifying the most effective approach for AQI prediction, offering a potential solution to address air quality challenges.